rx5842/FinalV2/FinalV2/documentation/ReadMe.txt

 	-GamePanel: Java panel that holds and runs the game

-	-MenuPanel: Javapanel that hold the menu
+	-MenuPanel: Java panel that hold the menu

 	-InstructionPanel: Java panel with all the instructions